We believe that God does indeed speak to us and guide and direct us.

 As we grow in cooperating with the Holy Spirit this becomes a critically important question.

 As Christians it is all-important that we receive this guidance, other-wise we do not know what to do.
-The issue becomes, then, “how can we be sure that the guidance we are getting is actually from the Holy Spirit and not just our imagination or even from the Devil?“

 To do this we must pray for the gift of wisdom and the gift of discernment of spirits.

 “But if anyone is deficient in wisdom, he should ask God, who gives to all generously and without reprimand, and it will be given to him.”
 (James 1:5 NET Bible)

 1. Ask God for the gift of wisdom and discernment

 A first step in this process is asking the Lord for wisdom as well as the spiritual gift of discernment of spirits.